Morgan-Feuz/HISAT2-alignment/README.md

 ----------------------------------------------------------------------------------------------------------

-### 3 - Sequencing Read Alignment to the Index Genome
+### 3 - Sequencing Read Alignment to the Indexed Genome

 By default, HISAT2 may soft-clip reads near their 5' and 3' ends.
 Users can control this behavior by setting different penalties for soft-clipping (`--sp`) or by disallowing soft-clipping (`--no-softclip`).